anataliocs/stellar-arbitrage-apes-future-yacht-club/README.md

 ```
 > **TODO:**
 > - TODO Provide utility helper using Stellar CLI for decoding XDR in event
+> - Show how to view/decode events on Stellar lab

 Later in the tutorial, we will walk through how to display events in your UI.